 Carriage under-rides accidents occur when a vehicle comes into contact with the semi-trucks trailer and becomes trapped.
 The vehicle can be drug along with the trail or ejected.
 This type of accident can lead to jackknifing and roll-over accidents too.

 Any of these situations can have a significant impact on people who are involved in accidents with UPS trucks.
-The complex laws that dictate how people are compensated for injuries, or how a surviving family is compensated for the loss of a family member should be handled by an attorney.
+The complex laws that dictate how people are compensated for injuries, or how a surviving family is compensated for the loss of a family member should be handled by a Louisville personal injury attorney.